Try::Tiny - Minimal try/catch with proper preservation of $@

 Using Perl 5.10 you can use Switch statements in perlsyn (but please don't, because that syntax has since been deprecated because there was too much unexpected magical behaviour).

-block is invoked in a topicalizer context
+The catch block is invoked in a topicalizer context

-block), but note that you can't return a
+(like a given block), but note that you can't return a

-useful value from catch
+useful value from catch using the when blocks

-without an explicit return
+without an explicit return.

-This is somewhat similar to Perl 6's CATCH
+This is somewhat similar to Perl 6's CATCH blocks.
+You

 can use it to concisely match errors: